-If a provider has knowingly billed and been paid for undocumented or unnecessary medical services, DHCF will review the error and determine the amount of improper payment.
-The provider will be required to either submit payment or provide repayment through DHCF withholding future claims.
-If the 100% review of disputable claims becomes impractical, random sampling techniques will be implemented to determine the amount of the improper payment.
+If a provider has billed and been paid for undocumented or unnecessary medical services, DHCF will review the claims and determine the amount of improper payment.
+The provider will be required to either submit payment or provide repayment through future claims.
 An appeal by a provider is not a sufficient reason to postpone restitution procedures.
 In addition, the provider is prohibited from billing the beneficiary for amounts the provider is required to repay.